huguesrichard/Allopipe/README.md

 **What does Allo-Count perform?**

-From variant annotated .VCF file(s), data are first reformated to obtain one dataframe per individual.\
+From variant-annotated .VCF file(s), data are first reformated to obtain one dataframe per individual.\
 Those dataframe are then filtered considering a set of quality metrics (defaults values):
 - minimal depth per position (20x)
 - maxiaml depth per position (400x)